erictepper/comment-transcriber-for-reddit/README.md

 ###### Features to Add
 1. Use parser's table, strikethrough, and autolink extensions.
 2. Add support for emojis.
-3. Change _write_comment_chain from DFS implementation to bottom-up transcription for potential speed increase.
-4. Remove testing code from redscriber.py.
+3. Remove testing code from redscriber.py.
-5. Write privacy policy.
+4. Write privacy policy.
-6. Add transcription for submissions.
+5. Add transcription for submissions.
     1. Transcription of all comments.
     2. Transcription of a single comment.
     3. Transcription of a comment chain.